mfkiwl/gnss-principles-old/README.md

 # gnss-principles
 Self-study educational project with the goal of applying unscented Kalman filtering to determine receiver position from GNSS pseudo-range observations.

+- Currently in a working state, but more realistic scenarios would have much more uncertainty and result in worse position estimates

 ![alt text](https://github.com/astroquest/gnss-principles/blob/main/figures/results.png?raw=true)

 - Range and satellite position data generated with 2D orbit simulation of four satellites
-  -  Satellites are in identical 20000 km 2D circular obits
+  -  Satellites are in identical 20000 km 2D circular obits (it's easier to simulate 2D orbits)
   -  Satellites start their orbit at different mean anomalies
   -  Satellite clock drift is assumed to be zero
   -  Atmospheric delay effects on pseudo-range are neglected